 Deals with end-of-life issues; does educational work against euthanasia and assisted suicide; covers current struggles in U.S. and abroad; website offers much info including a video on "Euthanasia: False Light" that features a hospice nurse, a doctor, and three patients

-Encourages culture change and "person-directed care" in nursing homes and other forms of elder care; website includes "Stories from the Field" about successful change; group offers publications, DVDs, and a large annual conference
+Encourages culture change and "person-directed care" in nursing homes and other forms of elder care; group offers books, DVDs, toolkits, and a large annual conference

 National Religious Campaign

-Network of groups wants to ensure that torture by the U.S. "never happens again"; they also work against prolonged solitary confinement in U.S. prisons and against torture in other countries
+Network of groups wants to ensure that the U.S. never tortures anyone again; they also work to end torture in other countries and to stop prolonged solitary confinement in U.S. prisons

 Torture Abolition and Survivors